Endless33/vrp-engineer-evaluation-kit/README.md

 # VRP Engineer Evaluation Kit

-> Official engineering evaluation environment for independent VRP validation.
+> Official engineering evaluation environment for independent validation of the Veil Routing Protocol (VRP).

 ---

-## Purpose
+# Purpose

-The VRP Engineer Evaluation Kit provides an isolated environment for engineers, architects, infrastructure teams, and security researchers to independently evaluate the publicly documented behavior of the Veil Routing Protocol (VRP).
+The VRP Engineer Evaluation Kit provides an isolated, reproducible environment for engineers, architects, infrastructure teams, and security researchers to independently evaluate the publicly documented behavior of the Veil Routing Protocol (VRP).

-Its goal is straightforward:
+Its primary objectives are to:

 - reproduce documented engineering scenarios;
-- validate published evidence;
+- validate exported evidence;
-- observe protocol behavior during adverse network conditions;
+- observe protocol behavior under adverse network conditions;
+- verify deterministic behavior;
-- generate reproducible engineering reports.
+- generate reproducible engineering reports;
+- enable independent technical review.

-This repository is designed for evaluation—not production deployment.
+This repository is intended exclusively for engineering evaluation and validation.
+It is **not** intended for production deployment.

 ---